-Artists in Hawai’i working with the medium of woodblock printmaking—either western style or Japanese Moku Hanga—are invited to submit up to three prints.
-All artwork must be original and created after January 1, 2015.
+Artists in Hawai’i working with the medium of woodblock printmaking—either western style or Japanese Moku Hanga—were invited to submit up to three prints.
+All artwork was to be original and created after January 1, 2015.
 Submissions must not have been previously shown in other exhibitions, galleries, or online.
-University students are encouraged to apply.
+University students were encouraged to apply.

-The work to be included in the exhibition will be selected by the juror, John Buck, on March 18; artists will be notified via email on March 23, 2016.
+The work to be included in the exhibition was be selected by the juror, John Buck, on March 18; artists were notified via email on March 23, 2016.
 The Donkey Mill Art Center congratulates the following artists whose work was selected: